 Host OS Access: Privileged access to the host Operating System kernel is limited to subscriptions that include a private cluster.

 Antivirus: The default Liferay DXP feature for scanning viruses on file upload cannot be used.
-DXP Cloud’s Antivirus solution is used instead.
+Liferay Cloud’s Antivirus solution is used instead.
 Uploaded content is scanned on a schedule, and thus risks may not be detected immediately when a file is uploaded.

 Authentications per Minute: A maximum of 8400 authentications are allowed per minute.

-Firewall Rules: You must purchase a subscription with a private cluster and coordinate with DXP Cloud Support to set custom firewall rules.
+Firewall Rules: You must purchase a subscription with a private cluster and coordinate with Liferay Cloud Support to set custom firewall rules.
 Custom firewall rules cannot be used with a shared cluster subscription.
 Any custom firewall rules created for a private cluster apply to all environments in the project.

 IP Address Filtering: IP address filtering can only be applied on the web server service.